Does grass seed go bad when frozen?

 - Use the number of seeds germinated to calculate the percentage viability of your seeds.

-There you have it, a complete guide in maintaining the integrity of your seeds.
+There you have it, a complete guide to maintaining the integrity of your seeds.
 Pay attention to the different grass variety requirements since one size doesn’t fit all.
 Also, ensure you store your seeds correctly to avoid losses attributed to storage issues.

 Depending on where you live, moss and buildup from lawn trimmings can leave a mess on your patio since concrete is somewhat absorbent and not entirely solid.
 It can take on water and subsequently...